 The Greater Baltimore area has significant marine infrastructure and port facilities to support offshore wind projects.
 US Wind proposes to receive the WTG components at a staging facility at Sparrows Point.
 US Wind assumes feeder vessels will be employed to transport the WTG components to the installation location in the Lease area.
 Multiple feeder vessels are anticipated with the quantity and type to be finalized based on the WTG model selected and the construction schedule.
 The feeder vessel spread could be a tug and barge unit or jack-up vessel; a mix of commercial and technical factors will determine which vessels are ultimately selected.
-The WTG installation vessel will likely sail to the installation site from Europe24.
+Tower sections may be pre-staged at a location seaward of any bridges between Greater Baltimore and the Lease area.
+The WTG installation vessel will likely sail to the installation site from Europe.
 An installation vessel can be seen in Figure 3-17.
 The feeder barges will sail to the Lease area either via the C&D Canal and Delaware Bay or via the Chesapeake Bay as shown in Figure 3-16.